-Your wireless connection will be stronger the closer your computer is to your Router.
+Your wireless connection will be stronger the closer your computer is to your Router (or access point).
 Typical indoor operating range for wireless devices is between 100 and 200 feet.

-In the same way, your wireless connection and performance will degrade somewhat as the distance between your Router and connected devices increases.
+In the same way, your wireless connection and performance will degrade somewhat as the distance between your Router (or access point) and connected devices increases.
 This may or may not be noticeable to you.
-As you move further from your Router, connection speed may decrease.
+As you move farther from your Router (or access point), connection speed may decrease.
 Factors that can weaken signals simply by getting in the way of your network's radio waves are metal appliances or obstructions, and walls.

-If you have concerns about your network's performance that might be related to range or obstruction factors, try moving the computer to a position between five and 10 feet from the Router in order to see if distance is the problem.
+If you have concerns about your network's performance that might be related to range or obstruction factors, try moving the computer to a position between five and 10 feet from the Router (or access point) in order to see if distance is the problem.
 If difficulties persist even at close range, please contact Belkin Technical Support.